openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 Data stored in the OpenEdX ecosystem should adhere to industry best practices.
-For example, since an industry best practice uses numerical identifiers to identify rows of data, the OpenedX ecosystem should also use numerical identifiers.
+For example, since an industry best practice uses numerical identifiers to identify rows of data, the Open edX ecosystem should also use numerical identifiers.
 Adhering to industry best practices and the practices outlined in this document ensures our data is approachable for experienced engineers and new hires alike and allows us to leverage 3rd